Utah Administrative Code

 This rule is issued pursuant to the authority vested in the Commissioner of Insurance of the State of Utah under Title 31A, Chapter 17, Part 5.

-This rule shall apply to all life insurance companies and fraternal benefit societies doing business in this State and to all life insurance companies and fraternal benefit societies which are authorized to reinsure life insurance, annuities or disability insurance business in this State.
+This rule shall apply to all companies and fraternal benefit societies that file the life, accident and health annual statement and to all companies and fraternal benefit societies that are authorized to reinsure life insurance, annuities or accident and health insurance business in this State.

 This rule shall be applied in a manner that allows the appointed actuary to utilize professional judgment in performing the asset adequacy analysis and developing the actuarial opinion and supporting memoranda, consistent with applicable actuarial standards of practice.
 However, the commissioner shall have the authority to specify the methods of actuarial analysis and actuarial assumptions when, in the commissioner's judgment, these specifications are necessary for an acceptable opinion to be rendered relative to the adequacy of reserves and related items.